FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Gross revenue is total revenue before deductions.
 Net revenue is what remains after refunds, discounts, and chargebacks.

 Net revenue is the honest number.
 If your Stripe dashboard shows €12,000 in charges but you issued €800 in refunds and €200 in dispute losses, your net revenue is €11,000.
-Always report net.
+Always report net SaaS metrics, not gross.

 Full guide: Gross vs net revenue